 If you know the cause of your pelvic pain—like you took a nasty spill and landed on your tailbone—you can usually come straight to PT.
 Or if you're a woman who's experiencing painful sex or you can't tolerate a speculum exam, coming to PT first can help you train your pelvic floor to tolerate those things.

-Bottom line: If you're having any pelvic pain symptoms, talk to your doctor or—ideally—a pelvic health expert, like Dr. Angel Marie Johnson or someone like me.
+Bottom line: If you're having any pelvic pain symptoms, talk to your doctor or—ideally—a pelvic health expert, like Dr. Angel Marie Johnson or someone like pelvic floor PT.
 Because we're going to be screening for things that are different from what your primary care doctor is going to see you for.